 Hourly charter rates vary widely based on the size of the aircraft and provider.
 Turboprop hourly rates can start around $4,000 per hour, while ultra-long-range large-cabin jets can run up to $20,000 per hour.
 Virtually all jet card providers only charge you for occupied hours within the primary service area.
 This means you don’t pay for repositioning fees before or after your flight.
 If you see lower hourly rates on charter broker websites, they probably don’t factor in the ferry flights.

-As of December 2021, according to our proprietary Private Jet Card Comparisons‘ database of hourly rates for more than 750 fixed-rate jet card programs, the average rates by aircraft type, including 7.5% Federal Excise Tax:
+As of September 2022, according to our proprietary Private Jet Card Comparisons‘ database of hourly rates for more than 750 fixed-rate jet card programs, the average rates by aircraft type, including 7.5% Federal Excise Tax and fuel surcharges: